protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

     [default value](#default).
-*   The zero value needs to be the first element, for compatibility with the [proto2](/programming-guides/proto2) semantics where the first enum value is always the default.
+*   The zero value needs to be the first element, for compatibility with the [proto2](/programming-guides/proto2) semantics where the first enum value is the default unless a different value is explicitly specified.

 You can define aliases by assigning the same value to different enum constants.
-To do this you need to set the `allow_alias` option to `true`, otherwise the protocol compiler generates a warning message when aliases are found.
+To do this you need to set the `allow_alias` option to `true`.
+Otherwise, the protocol buffer compiler generates a warning message when aliases are found.
 Though all alias values are valid during deserialization, the first value is always used when serializing.

 ```proto
 enum EnumAllowingAlias {